 There’s nothing new or innovative here – there doesn’t need to be.
 Instead these tips are logical and grounded in common sense.
 The important thing is to use them to do something tangible about service desk stress levels or the service desk working environment per se:

-- Recognize that stress could be an issue Either for you as an individual or your service desk team.
+- Recognize that service desk agent stress could be an issue.
+Either for you as an individual or your service desk team.
 If you aren’t in a position (of power) to deal with this yourself, flag it to someone in IT who is (or your HR department).

 - Act on the survey!
 It seems a silly thing to state but I imagine that many employees think that internal surveys are often something that “seems to be the right thing to do” but rarely leads to real change.
 I know I’ve completed my fair share of these doomed surveys in the past and plus it’s difficult to get busy people to complete any form of survey these days.

 - Realize that this isn’t a one-time thing.
 Once you address the main key causes of stress, or discontent, no doubt others will rise, or be born, to take their place.
 So, there you have it – My 11 tips for reducing service desk agent stress.
 Wait, we are not done yet.
 You have come this far.
 You deserve a bonus tip.